FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 2 Part 1.rst

 5. Set the Labels like the following image.

-6. This allows you to see which culvert you are working on.
+6. This shows which culvert is active.

 .. image:: ../img/Advanced-Workshop/Module035.png